crumblingstatue/FloweysTimeMachine/research/savefile.md

 Line | Description
 ----:| -----------
   56 | Gets incremented by 2 every time you save.
 Purpose unknown.
- 543 | Gets incremented by 1 at different stages while Toriel is guiding you through the dungeon.
+ 543 | Gets increased by varying values as you are making progress in the tutorial dungeon.
  549 | The game time.
 Same as `Time` in the ini.